iamsureshsharma/FlutterHooksExample/article.md

 ## 7. useValueChanged()

 - This is a value notifier hook
-- If there is change in any other value Notifier, based on that, if we want to perform some other action then this hok
+- If there is a change in any other value Notifier, based on that, if we want to perform some other action then this hok

 ``` dart
 final count = useState(0);